kompendium-ano/factom-rust-client/readme.md

 ```
 ## Usage
 See the examples folder for common workflows, or use `cargo run --example` to
 view all those you can run.
-Eg. `cargo run --example get_balance`

 ##### Using default settings
 ```rust